 14.2 As noted, exemptions may apply.
 For example, under Data Protection Laws, Trinity is not required to provide Personal Data comprising information recorded by candidates during examinations and/or in circumstances where its release would adversely affect our rights in the intellectual property and confidentiality of our examinations or reveal the Personal Data of another Data Subject.
 Accordingly, where necessary for these reasons, Trinity may withhold or obscure parts of recordings or examination scripts when responding to a subject access request.

-15.1 The GDPR imposes restrictions on the transfer of Personal Data outside the EU, to third countries or international organisations.
+15.1 The GDPR imposes restrictions on the transfer of Personal Data outside the UK/EU, to third countries or international organisations.
 These restrictions are in place to ensure that the level of protection of individuals afforded by the GDPR is not undermined.

-15.2 Transfers of Personal Data outside the EU can only take place where a condition set out in Appendix 2 to this policy applies.
+15.2 Transfers of Personal Data outside the UK/EU can only take place where a condition set out in Appendix 2 to this policy applies.
 See Appendix 2 for details of specified safeguards or exceptions.

 Reporting a Personal Data Breach

 16.1 Trinity’s Data Breach/Loss Notification Procedure should be followed where a Personal Data Breach or loss of Personal Data occurs.
 All staff should be aware that any breach of Data Protection legislation may result in Trinity’s disciplinary procedures or termination proceedings being instigated, as appropriate.